Justin Rutledge

 Justin John Rutledge (born January 3, 1979) is a Toronto-based Canadian alternative country singer-songwriter signed to Outside Music.

 Rutledge's musical style is often compared to that of American alt-country singer Ryan Adams.
-His influences, both of the literary and music world, include Leonard Cohen, Hank Williams, Richard Brautigan, and E. E. Cummings.

 In 2006, Justin Rutledge was named Toronto singer-songwriter of the year by NOW magazine.

 Rutledge has toured Canada, the UK, the United States, and Europe, and has played shows with Kathleen Edwards, Jim Cuddy, Blue Rodeo, Hawksley Workman, Luke Doucet, and Dolly Parton.

-His critically acclaimed lyrics are sometimes linked by music writers to his time as a university English major; he was editor-in-chief of a University of Toronto literary journal.

 Biography

 Early life

 Rutledge was born and grew up in the Junction neighbourhood of Toronto, a working-class community centred around an intersection of four railway lines.
 He was raised in an Irish-Catholic family and grew up with aspirations of becoming a writer.
 To that end, he studied English literature, with a major in modern poetry, at the University of Toronto.
 He dropped out after three years of school, as his musical career got in the way.
 Rutledge told Maclean's in an interview that his backup plan would be to finish his university studies in English "if this music thing doesn't work".